ivykorah/Financial/README.md

 ![categories](assets/category.png)

 The analysis shows that shopping on the internet was the most transacted category.
+This is shown in the chart below:

 ![most transacted category](assets/Q4.png)

+The below chart shows the merchants in the high-transaction, high-frequency set and their associated cateories:
 ![most transacted merchants](assets/Q4_merchant.png)